LatinoDocs/Manual-Latino.en-USA/docs/OS/Debian-Ubuntu.rst

 .. _debianLink:

 .. meta::
-   :description: Pasos a seguir para instalar Latino en Debian y Ubuntu
+   :description: Steps to follow for installing Latino on Debian and Ubuntu
-   :keywords: instalacion, latino, debian, ubuntu, linux
+   :keywords: installation, latino, debian, ubuntu, linux

 ===============
 Debian - Ubuntu
 ===============
-Para instalar Latino en Debian y Ubuntu, primero abrimos la consola (Terminal) y ejecutamos los siguientes comandos:
+To install Latino on Debian or Ubuntu , first open the console (Terminal) and execute the following commands:

 .. code-block:: bash